Published on Feb 10, 2015 and last reviewed on Nov 10, 2021 - 5 min read

 Identification of the etiology is the first step in the management of erosion.
 When excessive dietary intake of acidic foods or beverages is discovered, then patient education and counseling are important.
 When the patient has symptoms of GERD (gastroesophageal reflux disease), then he or she should be referred to a physician for complete evaluation and institution of therapy if indicated.
 A patient with salivary hypofunction may be given sugarless chewing gums or mints to increase the residual salivary flow.

 In some cases, the etiological factors are not identifiable, and in other cases, the causative factor is difficult to control, such as alcoholism.
-Regardless of the cause, it is important to follow the preventive measures of erosion, and one of the important preventive measures is patient education.
+Regardless of the cause, it is important to follow the preventive measures for erosion, and one of the important preventive measures is patient education.
 Much erosion prevention depends on the patient's compliance with dietary modifications, use of an occlusal splint, use of topical fluorides, etc.

 Two ways of treating dental erosion are: